Follow-up and refills checklist

 Dose decisions should come from the prescriber

-Pharmacy and continuity
+Pharmacy and logistics

 Refill support should include pharmacy and safety questions